Friday, December 30, 2016

 Another platformer?
 Yawn, let's check it out...

 Potsworth & Co is a cutesy platformer developed by Ben Walshaw for Hi-Tec Software (1992) and is based on a Hanna-Barbera cartoon (which I'd never heard of).
 I've just learnt that Potsworth is a dog who happens to have a group of kiddy mates - The Midnight Patrol.
-The story is, someone has stolen a sleep potion and then broken it up throughout five worlds so, it's up to the kids to return it to a Grand Dozer.
-Whatever that is!!
+The story is that someone stole a sleep potion and broke it up throughout five worlds.
+It's up to the kids to return it to a Grand Dozer (whatever that is).

-We are different members of the Midnight Patrol depending on the level and each has different mechanics for powers and abilities.
-For example, in the first, we are a girl who looks stroppy and she begins underground in a place Rick Dangerous would love.
-It appears our heroine only has to open her mouth to kill most of her foes.
+As different members of the Midnight Patrol (depending on the level, each has different mechanics for powers and abilities).
+For example, in the first, we are a stroppy girl who begins underground in a place Rick Dangerous would love.
+It appears this heroine only has to open her mouth to kill most of her foes.

 Sounds weird?
 You betcha!
 But I think you're gonna love it.
 Read on...

-Each level is different and uses the other characters, who come with their own skillset.
+Each level is different and uses the other characters, who come with their own skills.

 Developers who care!

-Potsworth & Co offers gaming styles similar to Doodlebug or Magic Boy but, don't let the comical visuals trick you, this game is not easy and is actually challenging.
+Potsworth & Co offers a style similar to Doodlebug or Magic Boy but, don't let the comical visuals trick you, this game is not easy and very challenging.
 Each world features many hazards and, of course, a wide range of baddies who aimlessly walk back and forth doing their best to make life troublesome.
 There are also puzzles but these won't have you stumped, it's more like moving a block onto a switch panel (or a teddy bear!).

-The controls are a joy and very responsive so exploring is a breeze without any sluggishness.
-When you finally move onto a new level, the game changes your character which is quite the twist.
-I especially liked the third world where we play as a dog in a candy land which is bursting with cool mechanics and is positively brilliant fun to explore.
+The joystick controls are superbly responsive so exploring is a breeze without any sluggishness.
+When you move onto a new level, the game changes your character which is unusual.
+I especially liked the third world where we play as a dog in a candy land - this is bursting with cool mechanics and is brilliant fun to explore.

 No lame port here but there are... walking guns in a Ricky Dangerous world!